Art by Gary Hanna

 Noble Driscoll, 13, woke up in a pile of rocks and crushed concrete.
 Where was his family?
 Where were his friends?
 Noble thought he might be the last person alive.

 It was December 6, 1917.
-Just minutes before, it had been a normal day in Halifax and Dartmouth—two cities in Nova Scotia [SKOH-shuh], Canada.
+Just minutes before, it had been a normal day in Halifax and Dartmouthtwo cities in Nova Scotia [SKOH-shuh], Canada.
 These cities sat on the Atlantic Ocean and were separated by a narrow harbor.

 Earlier that morning, a low mist hung over the water.
 And people were busy in Noble’s neighborhood in Halifax.
 Moms served up bowls of oatmeal.
 Kids gathered their schoolbooks.
 Dads went to work.
 Factories made flour and beer.
 At the harbor, men carried cargo onto giant ships.

 Noble could see the harbor from his backyard.
 He loved to watch the ships pass by.
 Most belonged to the military.
-They were carrying supplies to World War I—a terrible war in Europe.
+They were carrying supplies to World War I—a terrible War In Europe.
 Millions of soldiers had already died there in bloody battles.

 Illustration by Steve Stankiewicz